-There are many reasons you might reset a diamond.
-It's possible you've tired of your original setting.
-It's also not unusual for vintage engagement rings to be handed down that don't suit your style.
-It could be that the original setting is damaged and beyond repair.
+There are many reasons you might want to reset a diamond.
+It's possible you've tired of your original setting or that it is damaged and beyond repair.
+It's also not unusual for vintage engagement rings to be handed down through families and it may not fit your style.

-After a divorce, some women who don't want to banish the diamonds from their lives make the stones work by placing them into pendants and rings that look nothing like the original wedding jewelry.
+Some women don't want to banish the diamonds from their lives after a divorce.
+Instead, they make the stones work by placing them into pendants and rings that look nothing like the original wedding jewelry.
 If you can detach the relationship from the diamond and want a new piece of jewelry, this is a viable option.

 Before You Reset the Diamond

-A company that resets diamonds may require that you obtain an appraisal or lab report and mapping of your diamond before it takes possession of the gemstone.
+A company that resets diamonds may require that you obtain an appraisal or lab report as well as a mapping of your diamond before it takes possession of the gemstone.
 The reports provide details that allow it to be identified as yours if necessary.

 Consider obtaining the reports even if the jeweler doesn't require them.
-Learn how to use a jewelry loupe to identify inclusions and other characteristics of your diamond so you know the diamond hasn't accidentally been replaced.
+You can also learn how to use a jewelry loupe to identify inclusions and other characteristics of your diamond.
+This can be useful because you'll be familiar with your diamond just in case it has accidentally been replaced.

 - Reset a solitaire diamond and place diamonds on each side of it.